alkhrom/Git-demo2/index.md

 ## How To Do The Same In UTF-16
 With UTF-16, simply write the code point of a character into two bytes "as is".
-For instance, the UTF-16 representation for the capital Cyrillic "Ж" is in binary:
+> UTF-16 is a fixed-width encoding.

-00010110 00000100
+For instance, the UTF-16 representation for the capital Cyrillic "Ж" is 00010110 00000100 in binary.

 ## UTF-8 versus UTF-16 Matrix